Chr15t1an1/kcoop-theme-Shopify/README.md

 The first version of the ROI calculator is page.roiinput.liquid  & page.roioutput.liquid

 To hide recommended products on private live CE use product.nofollowPLUSnoreccomended.liquid

+The notification on the ce selector can be removed by commenting out javascrit at the bottom of the template file.